-Once I finished my first year at KSTA in 2009, I was looking for a paid summer job.
-The administration of the Academy suggested me to join a student construction team “Slavyana” of 11 girls at Ural Federal University named after the first President of Russia B.N.
+After finishing my first year at KSTA in 2009, I was looking for a paid summer job.
+The administration of the Academy offered me to join a student construction team “Slavyana” of 11 girls at Ural Federal University named after the first President of Russia B.N.
 Yeltsin in Yekaterinburg.
-I decided to go there.
-While my initial goal was to only earn money, the trip turned out to be the best summer of my life: full of joy, friendship, creativity, and adventures.
+I agreed.
+While my initial goal was to only make some money, the trip turned out to be the best summer of my life: full of joy, friendship, creativity, and adventures.
 Our brigade worked as plasterers and painters in an area where a new apartment complex was built.
-Besides the work, every evening, we met with female and male construction teams from other universities and had together various events.
-All teams had their own name, history, uniform, logotype, and traditions and I was so fascinated by learning about them.
-Once I returned home from Yekaterinburg in late August, I started to prepare for the next year trip!
+After work, in the evenings, we met with female and male construction teams from other schools and spent time together.
+All teams had a name, uniform, logotype, and traditions and I liked learning about them.
+When I returned home from Yekaterinburg in late August, I could not wait for the next year trip :)

 Construction Site